judoole/monitorino/README.md

 For Spring it's as easy as to include a bean of class `com.github.judoole.monitorino.web.MonitorinoController`.
 The junit report will now be accessible from `.../your-spring-dispatcher-mapping/healtcheck/xml` and as html on `.../your-spring-dispatcher-mapping/healtcheck/html`

 But to make it show something you need to add some healthchecks.
-Create beans that extends `com.github.judoole.monitorino.internal.MonitorinoRunner` like  [EverythingIsOk](https://github.com/judoole/monitorino/blob/master/example/src/main/java/com/github/judoole/monitorino/cases/EverythingIsOk.java) and be sure to **return null if success**
+Create beans that extends [MonitorinoRunner](https://github.com/judoole/monitorino/blob/master/source/src/main/java/com/github/judoole/monitorino/internal/MonitorinoRunner.java) like  [EverythingIsOk](https://github.com/judoole/monitorino/blob/master/example/src/main/java/com/github/judoole/monitorino/cases/EverythingIsOk.java) and be sure to **return null if success**

 If you'd like to see some properties add them to your Controller, perhaps like this from the example apps [SpringApplicationContext](https://github.com/judoole/monitorino/blob/master/example/src/main/java/com/github/judoole/monitorino/SpringApplicationContext.java)